ds300/bedit/README.md

 ## Freezing objects at development time

-TypeScript should catch most of the situations were you might accidentally mutate data within bedit's mutator functions.
+TypeScript should catch most of the situations where you might accidentally mutate data within bedit's mutator functions.
 However we don't control whether the types you pass in are deeply readonly or not.
 And you might write type-unsafe code!

 To help prevent accidental unsafe mutation, call `setDevMode(true)` early in your application's boot process to freeze objects at development time.